wp-plugins/admin-branding-and-tweaks/readme.txt

 This will add a body class to your website based on different browsers. supports: Opera, firefox, Gecko, Safari, Chrome, NS4, IE with versions.
 14. Remove Update Notifications:
 This will remove the nagging updae notifications for everyone exept Admin
+15. Show posts / pages etc IDs.

 **Colors and Theming**

-15. Change Menu Background:
+16. Change Menu Background:
 Main background color for the admin menu items
-16. Hover Text Color:
+17. Hover Text Color:
 Main color for the text in menu items
-17. Option to use the "Slate" theme: change the admin theme completely, this will overwrite the previous selected colors
+18. Option to use the "Slate" theme: change the admin theme completely, this will overwrite the previous selected colors
+19. Choose a google font for the admin interface

+**Coming Soon**

+1. Custom CSS Area
+2. Checkbox to use or not the google fonts

 == Installation ==